Dedicated to fine art of Asia and Hawaiʻi

 I was so inspired by traveling to Taiwan and then Japan at the age of 12.
 Seeing the Emperors Imperial Collection in Taiwan at the National Palace Museum in the late 1970’s was an eye-opening experience, especially during that time in Taiwan, where so much of the collection was on display.

-showcases art of China, Japan and Korea.
+Tokonoma Arts is the Asian side of the Gallery which showcases art of China, Japan and Korea.
 Both traditional antique and contemporary paintings, sculpture, jade and fine rare Huanghuali wood furniture.
 Scrolls and screens of the Nihonga School as well as Japanese basket and bamboo sculpture is also of great appreciation.
+A Tokonoma in a Japanese home is a space between rooms for artwork, placed for the enjoyment of visiting guests.
+This presentation with the thought of a guest in mind is the basis of Tokonoma Arts philosophy of thoughtfulness

 I took up the martial art of Kendo when I moved to Japan and continue this passion of learning the Japanese and Samurai culture to this day.
 In fact although I have degrees and studied Asian Art history through the University of Hawaii, it was Kendo that helped me intertwine Art history and Japanese culture.